ULHPC/tutorials/docs/opencl/README.md

 --------------------
 # Creating a Queue

 In OpenCL, it is required to create a queue to push commands onto the device.
-For those who program in CUDA, OpenCL queues are close to *CUDA streams*.
+For those who program in CUDA, OpenCL queues are similar *CUDA streams*.

 ```cpp